 • Squeeze out time at least once a week to pamper yourself by going to a spa or having a massage.

-• Stay a bit longer in the bath tub, or under the shower, then breathe, relax, and feel refreshed.
+• Stay a bit longer in the bath tub or under the shower, then breathe, relax, and feel refreshed.

-• Take quick naps at least for ten to twenty minutes every day.
+• Take quick naps for at least ten to twenty minutes every day.
 This will reduce your sleep debt and get you ready to take on more tasks.